mneumann/experiemental-immediate-mode-ui/README.md

-# Experiemental immediate mode UI
+# Experimental immediate mode UI

 This is a proof-of-concept immediate mode UI (aka "hack").
 For now this is written in Ruby.